uni-medical/STU-Net/README.md

 </p>

 # Environments and Requirements:
 Our models are built based on [nnUNetV1](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1).
-You should meet the requirements of nnUNet.
+Please ensure that you meet the requirements of nnUNet.
 Copy the following files in this repo to your nnUNet repository.
 ```
 copy /network_training/* nnunet/training/network_training/